-Getting to and from the bus stops
+Getting to the bus stop in Bogota:

-- When I arrived in Medellin I was able to get a taxi to take me to Laureles for $13mil
+- When I arrived in Medellin I was able to get a taxi from the bus stop to take me to Laureles for $13mil

 If you don’t have luggage you need to check in and don’t mind paying a few $$ more.
 Then flying is by far the quickest option.
-There are several flights per day from Bogota to the main airport in Medellin.
+There are several flights per day between Bogota to the main airport in Medellin.
 And 1 or 2 to the smaller more central airport.

 You can easily get to the airport on public transport from La Candelaria see here.
 Once in Medellin, it will cost around $70 mil COP to get into town from the main airport in a taxi, and a lot less from the smaller airport.
 There are no buses that will take you to Medellin from the airport but you can get a taxi collectivo.
 The price will depend on how many people are sharing, and how much the driver wants to charge you!
 But expect to pay around $15mil COP.
 The colectivos pick up and drop off from San Diego shopping center.

 Word of warning if you book a flight with Vivo Colombia.
 They like to catch people out with extra charges, so make sure you read the fine print and print everything off.
 Also, don’t try and get away with oversized/ overweight luggage.
 They love to charge extra!

 Wondering where to stay in Medellin?
 I recommend staying in either El Poblado or Laureles and here are a few of my favorite places to stay: